 Seba “Nujabes” Jun was a record shop owner and producer, though most know him for the latter.
 Above anything else, however, he was a student of hip-hop.

 Guinness Records and Sweet Sticky Thing

 Jun grew up in eastern Tokyo, Japan.
 Drawn to music from a young age, he would go on to own Guinness Records in Shibuya, investing himself into the business side of music.
 The physical shop was closed in 2011, a year after Jun’s passing.
 However, it continued to operate digitally through Tribe, the shop underneath Guinness Records on the third floor, which managed Hydeout Productions’ record sales.
-Below, a video of his shop, shot around 10 years ago, courtesy of DJ Sarasa.
+There is also a very rare video of his record shop [no longer exists], shot around 10 years ago, courtesy of DJ Sarasa.

 So, as you may know, each record shop in Japan has [had] its own sort of style and flavor.
 They’re all gone now, but back then it was an identity for each store, and you went to each store for whatever sort of music they had.
 Jun’s shop was, for lack of a better term, the underground hip-hop spot.